sww1235/connection-diagram-manager-golang/file-format.md

 wire_cable: 	# dictonary of all wires, cables and term_cables defined in project
-				# If an instance is a wire or cable is defined by the type
+				# wires and cables can only have two ends, but each end can have
+				# a fan out or split with multiple connectors
 				#
 	<str>: 		# unique ID of wire or cable instance.
 				# Wires within cables are assigned IDs automatically and are not listed here